corscada/LUIS/README.md

 ## Inputs

+Energy used for the operating of your software.
 Any numerical value representing kWh.

 ## Outputs

-An estimated LUI in m<sup>2</sup>.
+Estimated Land Use Intensity of your software in m<sup>2</sup>/y.

 ## Implementation